When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Take Note

-Implantation cramps are usually minor and typically last just one to three days until the implantation process is complete (2).
+Unlike menstrual cramps that can drag on, implantation cramps are brief.
+They typically last just one to three days until the process is complete (3).

 If experiencing depression, you should see a healthcare provider to see if you are suffering from clinical depression or a serious, recurrent condition known as Premenstrual Dysphoric Disorder (PMDD).